-There is nothing more frustrating than seeing worms on your tomato plants after you careful cultivation of your garden.
+There is nothing more frustrating than seeing worms on your tomato plants after careful cultivation of your garden.
 Unfortunately, there are many different types of worms that feed on tomato plants.

 So, what kind of worms eat tomato plants?
 Tomato hornworms, armyworms, cutworms, and loopers are all different types of worms that eat tomato plants.
 They may feed on the leaves, stems, flowers, and fruit of the tomato plant.